douglasgreen/outlines/computing/computer_science/computer_science.md

 ## Web Development

 Web development is a broad field that involves building and maintaining websites.
-It\'s a blend of creative design and technical coding skills.
-Let\'s break down the key topics you\'ve mentioned:
+It's a blend of creative design and technical coding skills.
+Let's break down the key topics you've mentioned:

 ### 1. Understanding HTML, CSS, and JavaScript

 -   HTML (HyperText Markup Language): This is the backbone of any website.
-It\'s a markup language used to structure content on the web.
+It's a markup language used to structure content on the web.
 Think of it as the skeleton of a website, where you define headings, paragraphs, links, images, and other elements.
 -   CSS (Cascading Style Sheets): CSS is used to style the HTML content.
 It dictates how the website elements should look in terms of color, size, layout, and more.
 If HTML is the skeleton, CSS is like the clothing that makes the website visually appealing.
 -   JavaScript: This is a scripting language that enables interactive features on a website.
 While HTML and CSS are mostly about structure and style, JavaScript is about behavior.
 For example, it can be used for form validations, interactive maps, animations, and dynamically updating content without reloading the page.

 #### 2. Client-Server Model

--   Client: This is typically the user\'s web browser.
+-   Client: This is typically the user's web browser.
 It sends requests to a server, often by a user clicking a link or submitting a form.
--   Server: This is where the website\'s data and resources are stored.
+-   Server: This is where the website's data and resources are stored.
 When the server receives a request from the client, it processes it and sends back the appropriate response.
 This could be an HTML page, an image, a file to download, etc.
--   Process: When you visit a website, your browser (the client) sends a request to the website\'s server.
+-   Process: When you visit a website, your browser (the client) sends a request to the website's server.
 The server then processes this request and sends back the necessary files.
 Your browser then uses HTML, CSS, and JavaScript to render and display the web page.

 #### 3. Building a Simple Website